rakudo/rakudo/NOMMAP.markdown

 For my X::Base { ... }, my Foo::Bar { ... } etc. The our-scoped ones work.

 ## Magicals
+Move creation of $! and $/ to be per-routine instead of per-block.
 Methods should get automatic %_.

 ## when statements